 OAVI addresses power-based personal violence including: sexual assault, domestic/dating violence, and stalking.
-By raising awareness through prevention and education efforts, OAVI aims to create a campus environment that is intolerant of abuse and responsive to the needs of victims and survivors.
+By raising awareness through prevention and education efforts including the Green Dot initiative, OAVI aims to create a campus environment that is intolerant of abuse and responsive to the needs of victims and survivors.
 Persons impacted by violence, directly or indirectly, can meet with OAVI staff to obtain confidential counseling, advocacy services, and to review available resources on and off campus.